DavidIsraelN/oop2_project/README.txt

-# oop2_project
+# oop2_project - Bubble Trouble Game
 final project in oop2 course

 // ------------------------------------------------------
 # Written by:
     Mordechai Atiya. id - 208484576.
     David Israel Naki. id - 204647168.

 // ------------------------------------------------------
 # About this program:

+    "Bubble Trouble" is a fast-paced shooting game.
+    Shoot and split bouncing bubbles without getting hit to score points.
+    Avoid collisions - three strikes and you're out.
+    Power-ups offer extra lives and time.
+    Three levels, increasing difficulty.
+    Aim, shoot, dodge, and have a blast!

 // ------------------------------------------------------
 # Files we created:

-- ResourceManager.h - Singleton class:
-                      Source class for all program data.
+- ResourcesManager  - Singleton - Source class for all program data.
-                      Loading the files of the program once - textures, audio, texts, fonts. and receiving the data from anywhere in the program.
+                      Loading the files of the program once - textures, audio, texts, font. and receiving the data from anywhere in the program.

+- TimerManager      - Singleton - Timer class for all program timers.
+                      Create the Timer of the program once and get to him from anywhere in the program.

-- Sound.h           - Singleton - Sound class for all program sounds.
+- Sound             - Singleton - Sound class for all program sounds.
                       Create the Sounds of the program once and play from anywhere in the program.

-- Colors.h          - Some custom colors for the program.
+- Colors            - Some custom colors for the game.

-- Menu.h/cpp        - show the main menu before the game starts, and in the game when you press ESC.
+- Menu              - Responsible for menu screen and all its operation.

+- EnumAndMacros     - Enum class for the game operation.
+The order of the firsts elements (levels and game over) is very important for the operation of the game!

+- Button            - An abstract class that is responsible for all the buttons.
+                        - NewGame       - Inherit class for New Game button.
+                        - ChooseLevel   - Inherit class for Level Choose button.
+                        - Help          - Inherit class for Help button.
+                        - Records       - Inherit class for Records button.
+                        - Exit          - Inherit class for Exit Game button.
+                        - MenuButton    - Inherit class for Menu button.
+                        - Back          - Inherit class for Back button.
+                        - Mute          - Inheritance class for the Mute button.

+- Object            - An abstract class that is responsible for all the object of the game.
                       The subclasses of this class are:
-                        - Button.h/cpp      - Abstract class for all button types.
-                        - NewGame.h/cpp     - Inherit class for New Game button.
-                        - ChooseLevel.h     - Inherit class for Level Choose button.
-                        - help.h/cpp        - Inherit class for Help button.
-                        - ExitGame.h        - Inherit class for Exit Game button.
-                        - Back.h            - Inherit class for Back button.
-                        - Mute.h            - Inheritance class for the Mute button.

-- Object.h/cpp      - Abstract class for all game Objects.
-                      The subclasses of this class are:
-                      * StaticObj.h  - Abstract class for Non-moving game objects.
-                        it includes two kinds:
-                        - Erasable.h  - Abstract class for Erasable game objects.
-                          His inheritance: Cookie.h, Door.h, Key.h,
-                          Gift.h {include: FreezeGift.h, LifeGift.h, SuperPGift.h, TimeGift.h}.
-                        - Wall.h - Inheritance class for the game object of Non-moving type.
+                      * StaticObject    - An empty abstract class for all static objects of the game.
+                          Its inheritance: Door, Wall.

-                       * MovingObj.h  - Abstract class for game objects that can move on the board (Moving).
+                       * MovingObject   - An abstract class for all moving objects of the game. its inheritance: Player, Ball, Weapon (include: GunWeapon), Gift (include: LifeGift, TimeGift, DefenseGift).
-                         His inheritance: Pacman.h/cpp, Demon.h/cpp.

-- Controller.h/cpp   - Main class that run the game and the menu when needed.
+- Controller          - Main class that responsible for starting and ending the game.

-- LevelManager.h/cpp - This class is responsible for selecting and running the levels, running the status bar, moving the Objects, checking for collisions, changing level when the previous one is over, and running the game over.
+- Board               - Responsible for all the gameplay, receiving the input from the player and display the game to the screen.

-- InfoBar.h/cpp      - Class for the game information bar.
-                       Display the level number, life left, score, timer.

-- Timer.h/cpp        - Class that is responsible for the time of the game.
+- Level               - Responsible for the levels.
+Loads the desired level, contains in vectors all the level objects, Responsible for performing the actions required in the current level according to the existing situation.

-- LevelReader.h      - Class that is responsible for reading the correct file of the level, and extracting the data from it.
+- LevelReader         - Responsible for reading the correct file of the level, and extracting the data from it.

-- Level.h/cpp        - This class is responsible for the current level, displaying the level, checking for collisions and responding, deleting eaten objects, etc..
+- StatusBar           - Responsible for the status bar of the game.
+                        Presents level number, life, score and the time left to finish.

-- GameOver.h         - Class for displaying the game over screen, receives the score from the user, and displays GameOver.
+- GameOver            - Responsible for game over screen, and set the score to Record file if needed.

-- Movement.h/cpp      - Abstract class with 2 inheriting classes that are responsible for the legality of Movement in game.
-                        * Regular Movement - does not go through walls and doors.
-                        * Super Pacman Movement - goes through doors, besides walls.

 // ------------------------------------------------------
 # Main data structure:

+    The Controller store: Menu and Board.
+    The Board store: Level, StatusBar, and GameOver.
+    The Level store all the objects that are in the current level.

 // ------------------------------------------------------
 # Noteworthy algorithm: